 We hate it when this information is revealed later in the process as it ends up disqualifying a building that the renter never should have seen in the first place.

-Takeaway: Make sure to ask us about utilities before scheduling your apartment tours so you don’t waste time at a building that’s actually outside of your budget.
+Takeaway: For the best way to find an apartment in Chicago, make sure to ask us about utilities before scheduling your apartment tours so you don’t waste time at a building that’s actually outside of your budget.

 8. Where’s the Nearest Grocery Store?

 In cities like Chicago, a 10 minute walk to Whole Foods in July is a $30 GrubHub order in December.
 It’s going to be 5 degrees Fahrenheit tomorrow!
 Before scheduling a tour, pull up Google Maps and look to see where the nearest grocery and convenience stores are.

 Not much of a cook?
 Could Grubhub pay its employees from your monthly orders alone?
 Type the address of your prospective apartment into your favorite takeout website and see who delivers.

 Takeaway: If you value cooking in winter, you might want to consider options less than 5 minutes from a grocery store.